 A legislative update on the 2018-2019 budget

-Senate passes bill backed by High Tech Council to draw in tech workers
+Senate passes bill backed by High Tech Council to attract tech workers

 The 2017 legislative session is well on its way, and heading towards crossover later this month, when bills that are still alive and well (or at least alive) are moved to the other chamber.
 What is the biggest debate right now in the State House arena?
 No doubt the budget, being a budget writing year and all.